lhsgroup/xdna/README.md

 # xdna
-xDNA is a moder enterprise framework to create multi apps application
+xDNA is a modern enterprise framework to create multi applications project